Joseph D. Taylor

 Joseph Danner Taylor (November 7, 1830 – September 19, 1899) was an American politician, lawyer and newspaper publisher.
-He served as a U.S. Representative from Ohio, serving four full terms and part of a fifth.
+He served as a U.S. representative from Ohio, serving four full terms and part of a fifth.

+He also served in the Union Army during the Civil War.

 Early life

 Joseph D. Taylor was born in Goshen Township, in Belmont County, Ohio on March 4, 1887.
 Taylor attended public schools in Belmont County and later attended Madison College at Antrim, obtaining a teaching degree.

 Taylor taught in Fairview High School from 1854 to 1856, and became principal in 1857.
 He sought a new revenue for his talents and was accepted at Cincinnati Law School, obtaining an LL.B. in 1860.
 He was admitted to the bar in 1859.

 Career

 Taylor opened his law practice in 1860.
 He started the Guernsey Times newspaper in 1861; he was its owner until 1871.
 Taylor rose in prominence as he made a name for himself in the courts as well as his newspaper articles.
 Leading up to the Civil War, Taylor ran articles denouncing slavery and called for negotiation to eliminate the practice.